 Seniors with memory issues are at an increased risk for wandering, physical risk-taking that can lead to falls, and other unsafe behaviors.
 A solid memory care program can provide a calm and dignified environment that promotes independence and choice while reducing safety risks and distress.

 What makes memory care different than other options?

 While it is possible for seniors with dementia to live at home or in other senior living options, it is not ideal and will ultimately fail as time passes.
 Dementia is a progressive disease that will continue to affect the senior’s memory, mood, and judgment.
 Most seniors in the early stages of the disease isolate themselves out of embarrassment or acute confusion, which only leads to the disease progressing quicker.
 However, with the pressures of living alone or masking other behaviors while living in other senior living options gone, seniors living in memory care communities often thrive in their new safe haven.

 Memory care communities are each unique, and most programming is based on the interests of the residents that currently reside within the program.
 However, now that you have the memory care basics understood, you can best select a program that will keep your loved one safe and engaged.

 Everybody wants to stay close to their loved ones for as long as possible; this is normal and admirable.
 Unfortunately, a dementia condition will inevitably require a spouse or child to eventually step out of their spouse or child role and into the role of medical caregiver and decision-maker.
 As dementia progresses, the likelihood of stress and struggle becomes higher and higher.

 By seeking professional memory care, families can restore their relationships to the roles they had before dementia entered their life; those of parent and child, siblings, or spouses.
-Memory care sets family caregivers free from the stress and struggle of soothing anxieties, providing activities, administering medicines, so that they can make the most of the time they still have with their loved one, time that is most likely to be extended by full-time professional care.
+Memory care sets family caregivers free from the stress and struggle of soothing anxieties, providing activities, and administering medicines so that they can make the most of the time they still have with their loved one, time that is most likely to be extended by full-time professional care.